yellowdog/python-examples/README.md

 - **Deleting** objects in the YellowDog Object Store with the **`yd-delete`** command
 - **Listing** YellowDog items using the **`yd-list`** command
 - **Resizing** Worker Pools and Compute Requirements
-- **Creating, Updating and Removing** Source Templates, Compute Templates, Keyrings, Credentials, Namespace Storage Configurations, and Image Families
+- **Creating, Updating and Removing** Source Templates, Compute Templates, Keyrings, Credentials, Namespace Storage Configurations, Image Families, and Configured Worker Pools

 The operation of the commands is controlled using TOML configuration files.
 In addition, Work Requirements and Worker Pools can be defined using JSON files providing extensive configurability.